ZheFrenchKitchen/ChimericSequenceMaker/README.md

 ChimericSequenceMaker has been developped in C++ by ZheFrench.

+This is a side project to discover C/C++ ecosystem and to play with CMake.

-[ChimericSequenceMaker](https://github.com/ZheFrenchKitchen/#ChimericSequenceMaker) is a great tool but it's still in devloppment
+[ChimericSequenceMaker](https://github.com/ZheFrenchKitchen/#ChimericSequenceMaker) is ,for sure , a great tool but it's still in developpment

 ## Features